leungesther/sentiment-classification-heroku/README.md

 This web app predicts the sentiment of a review (positive or negative) on the NTUC Fairprice Mobile app.

+Click [here](https://sentiment-classification-ntuc.herokuapp.com/) to see the web app deployed on Heroku.

 The web app was built in Python using the following libraries:

 * streamlit